-gnupg on a FreeBSD box.
+So.
+I wanted to install gnupg from FreeBSD ports on an older box.
 Somehow it depended on something that depended on the LDAP libraries.
 Which broke authentication on the box.
 And in fixing that, lots of other dependencies needed to be updated.
 It turned into a horrible mess and some ports wouldn’t reinstall cleanly and no amount of portupgrade/portmaster shenanigans would fix it without removing swathes of stuff first.

 In trying to find out which shared libraries were now broken, I wrote a very crude script to find out which binaries broke.
 Continue reading →

 About a week ago ABC of the Sea was accepted by Apple for inclusion in the App Store!
 It’s a universal app that will work on all recent iOS devices but it really is visually more exciting on the iPad.

 Obligatory plug: It’s only 99¢ (or other local denomination)!
 Go buy it!

 ABC of the Sea is a children-focused animated book featuring 26 pages of hand-drawn marine life.
 The illustrations were originally produced by my wife many years ago but never published.
 Our own child can now read and a print of the book surfaced which she thoroughly enjoyed.
 We then had the idea to turn it into an iPad application.
 Each page has been carefully, but subtly animated in a fashion largely consistent with how the creature (or plant) behaves in its natural habitat, though some artistic license has been taken if the real-life movements would be virtually undetectable.
 Continue reading →